-Above is the standard format to use for a comparable companies analysis.
-As you can see, I focus on revenue in this example due the companies and industry I'm dealing with, and because profitability measures are not very applicable to non-profitable companies.
-EV/EBITDA is also not very useful or relevant for the "Movie Theaters & Other" category, especially for Cedar Fair, which is why I will not be using the median or average for this category to imply valuation.
-Moreover, it appears that Six Flags and SeaWorld are poised for higher growth than the other two comps in the "Amusement Park/Resorts" category, which makes sense given the reopening of amusement parks/resorts throughout the U.S. and other countries.
+Shown above is the standard format to use for a comparable companies analysis.
+It appears that Six Flags and SeaWorld are poised for higher growth than the other two comps in the "Amusement Park/Resorts" category, which makes sense given the reopening of amusement parks/resorts throughout the U.S. and other countries.

 We can now use this benchmarked information to imply a valuation for Cedar Fair.

-For our Cedar Fair example, now that we have everything benchmarked, multiples can now be used for valuation.
-In particular, we'll be using EV/EBITDA to imply a valuation for Cedar Fair.
+For our Cedar Fair example, now that everything is bencharked, multiples can be applied for valuation purposes.
+We'll be using EV/EBITDA to imply a valuation for Cedar Fair.
 I used Yahoo Finance analyst estimates for Cedar Fair's revenue in 2021 and 2022.
 Then, I used Atom Finance and TIKR to provide me an estimate on EBITDA for 2021 and 2022.
-You can also use net income as a proxy for EBITDA if you're unable to find an accurate estimate for EBITDA, or just project one yourself based on your understanding of the company or the company's historical EBITDA growth rates.
+You can also use net income as a proxy for EBITDA, if you're unable to find an accurate estimate for EBITDA, or just estimate one yourself based on your understanding of the company or the company's historical EBITDA growth rates.

 These estimated financials for Cedar Fair are shown below: